 Robert De Niro up close

 The Gasometer is used to superlatives and the audio tours are no exception.
 Christian Brückner - dubbing voice of Hollywood stars such as Peter Fonda, Gary Oldman or Robert Redford - was won for the sound recordings for "The Fragile Paradise".
 In a total of 37 audio stations, Brückner, who was awarded the Adolf Grimme Prize Special in Gold, guides visitors through the exhibition - from Pompeii to the rainforest to the Nevada desert.
 In an entertaining and informative way, listeners learn about the immense powers of the leaf-cutter ants in Costa Rica, the cute Himalayan marmot or the prizzly, a cross between a polar bear and a grizzly first sighted in 2006.
 All with probably Germany's best-known voice close to your own ear.

 Accompanying the exhibition "The Fragile Paradise", the Audioguide offers further information and exciting stories about selected exhibits.
 The audio guide is available in German, English and Dutch and can be borrowed directly on site for a fee of 3 euros.
 An audio guide for children is also available in German for 2 euros.

-Alternatively, the audio guide is also available as a smartphone app for iOS and Android in the respective app stores for 2.99 euros.
+Alternatively, the audio guide is also available as a smartphone app for iOS and Android in the respective app stores - with costs.
 We recommend downloading the app before your visit to the Gasometer.